aziascreations/PB-Utils/readme.md

 # Purebasic Utils
 This repository contains a small collection of utilities designed to help you with specific tasks in PureBasic.

+# This readme is out of date, please read the source code for the doc in the comments.

 # Purebasic Utils
 A small collection of utilities designed to help you in [programming in PB ?].<br>